psychemedia/finn-resources/src/includes/tir-na-nog-ossianic-metrical.md

 "All I have promised thou'lt receive,
 Besides delights I may not mention;
 A life of happiness believe,
-With me thy wife of sweet attention. "
+With me thy wife of sweet attention."

 "Refusal none from me thou'lt get,
 Bright queen of amber ringlets flowing,
 The choice of all I ever met,
-To the Land of Youth let us be going. "
+To the Land of Youth let us be going."

 On the steed's back before me still,
 The virgin sate, without emotion,
-" Behave thyself, " she said " until
+"Behave thyself," she said "until
-We reach the shore of yonder ocean. "
+We reach the shore of yonder ocean."

 At once arose the swiftest steed,
 When we the ocean's shore had bordered,